David-OConnor/esp-hosted/esp_hosted_protocol.md

 Break down:

 ### Payload header
-Other than payload length, this is generic, and will be similar for all messages you send and receive.
+This is generic, and will be similar for all messages you send and receive.
+Set payload length and checksum as required.
+Increment sequence number.

 `[3, 0, 22, 0, 12, 0, 66, 3, 0, 0, 0, 0]`
 -